DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 - All of the above support TWO Authentication modes:
     - PERSONAL MODE :
         - A PRE-SHARED KEY (PSK) is used for AUTHENTICATOIN
-        - When you connect to a home WI-FI network, enter the password and are authenticated, that is PERSONAL Mode
+        - When you connect to a home Wi-Fi network, enter the password and are authenticated, that is PERSONAL Mode
         - This is common in small networks
         - The PSK itself is not sent over the air
         - A FOUR-WAY HANDSHAKE is used for authentication and the PSK is used to GENERATE encryption KEYS